Breaking On-Chip Communication Anonymity using Flow Correlation Attacks

 \subsection{Threat Model}

-The threat model considers an NoC that uses encrypted traffic and anonymous routing using ARNoC.
-Therefore, when we consider an individual packet, an attacker cannot recover the payload because it's encrypted and cannot recover the sender/receiver identity because they are hidden via ARNoC.
-The threat model to break anonymity consists of three major components: (1) a malicious NoC, (2) a malicious program (\textit{collector}), and (3) a pre-trained ML model.
+The threat model considers an NoC that uses encrypted traffic and anonymous routing, either ARNoC~\cite{charles2020lightweight} or SAR~\cite{sarihi2021securing,patooghy2023securing}.
+Thus, we consider traffic to have packet-level anonymity; attackers cannot identify the sender/receiver due to anonymous routing.
+Furthermore, they cannot recover the payload due to encryption.
+The threat model consists of three major components: (1) a malicious NoC, (2) a malicious program (\textit{collector}), and (3) a pre-trained ML model.

 \underline{\it Malicious NoC}: The malicious NoC has malicious boundary links with Hardware Trojan (HT).
-The HT is capable of counting the number of cycles between flits (inter-flit-delay).
-Specifically, the HT can count inter-flit-delay of incoming and outgoing flits to/from an IP.
+The HT counts the number of cycles between incoming and outgoing flits (inter-flit delay) to and from an IP.
 After specific intervals, HT gathers all inter-flit delay into an array and sends it to the IP where the malicious program (\textit{collector}) is running.
-HT can be inserted into an IP core by various adversaries in the extended supply chain, such as through untrusted CAD tools, rogue engineers, or at the foundry via reverse engineering, and remain undetected during post-silicon verification~\cite{mishra2017hardware}.
+HT can be inserted by various adversaries in the extended supply chain, such as through untrusted CAD tools, rogue engineers, or at the foundry via reverse engineering, and remain undetected during post-silicon verification~\cite{mishra2017hardware}.
 A similar threat model of inserting HT at NoC links has been discussed in~\cite{yu2013exploiting,boraten2016mitigation}.
-Note that the area and power overhead of an HT with a small counter is negligible in a large MPSoC~\cite{ahmed2020defense}.
+Note that the area and power overhead of an HT is negligible in a large MPSoC~\cite{ahmed2020defense}.

-\underline{\it Malicious Program}: The \textit{collector} is a malicious program, it activates/deactivates HT to keep it hidden from any run-time HT detection mechanisms.
-The main functionality of the \textit{collector} is to collect inter-flit-delays from HT-infected links and send them to ML-model.
-Both the HT and collector must be within the same NoC-based SoC.
+\underline{\it Malicious Program}: Cloud infrastructures use multi-core SoCs in multi-tenant platforms where they are virtualized and allocated to various applications from different users.
+The attacker disguised as one of the multiple users of this shared virtualized system can easily launch a malicious program and stay undetected.
+The \textit{collector} is such a malicious program; it activates/deactivates HT to keep it hidden from any run-time HT detection mechanisms.
+The main functionality of the \textit{collector} is to collect inter-flit-delays from HT-infected links and send them to the ML model.
 This threat model, where a malicious NoC with an HT collaborates with a colluding application in same SoC ( i.e. \textit{collector}), is a well-documented approach in NoC security literature~\cite{weerasena2023security, charles2021survey}.